yonimn2000/command-line-battleship/README.md

 I was bored one day, so I decided to code this game as a challenge.

-The biggest challenges for me during coding were:
+The biggest challenges for me during coding:

 1. To randomly position ships of different sizes on the board.